TexasInstruments/open-pru/docs/pru_dependencies_readme.md

 > folder.
 So Windows developers would put all software tools under C:\ti, and
 > Linux developers would put all software tools under ${HOME}/ti.

-If the OPEN PRU repo is installed on a Windows machine, follow the steps in [Windows: Use script `pru_dependencies.bat` to install SDK & tools](#windows-use-script-pru_dependenciesbat-to-install-sdk--tools).
+If the OpenPRU repo is installed on a Windows machine, follow the steps in [Windows: Use script `pru_dependencies.bat` to install SDK & tools](#windows-use-script-pru_dependenciesbat-to-install-sdk--tools).

-If the OPEN PRU repo is installed on a Linux machine, follow the steps in [Linux: Use script `pru_dependencies.sh` to install SDK & tools](#linux-use-script-pru_dependenciessh-to-install-sdk--tools).
+If the OpenPRU repo is installed on a Linux machine, follow the steps in [Linux: Use script `pru_dependencies.sh` to install SDK & tools](#linux-use-script-pru_dependenciessh-to-install-sdk--tools).

 ### Windows: Use script `pru_dependencies.bat` to install SDK & tools